heyjaywilson/SwiftieConstants/README.md

 - Albums
     - ✅ Names
-    - ✅ Release Dates
+    - ❌ Release Dates
-    - ❌ Track names on albums
+    - ❌ Is a re-record
 - Songs
     - ❌ Names
     - ❌ Album